 Conclusion – Pick The Right Social Media Platform For Your Blog

-There’s no point choosing a social media platform just because everyone else is using it successfully.
+There’s no point choosing a social media platform just because it seems everyone else is using it successfully.

-The platform has to be a good match for your audience.
-Find out where your customers are hanging out: that will be the right social media platform for you.
+The platform has to be a good match for your specific audience.
+Find out where your potential customers are hanging out: that will be the right social media platform for you.